dadaismee/vs_blog/src/blog/phd-draft/index.md

 In contrast, CE utilizes public signals to coordinate actions effectively.
 For instance, a public signal such as a coin flip can recommend both players attend Ballet or Football equiprobably.
 This mechanism eliminates miscoordination and ensures equal expected payoffs for both players ($1.5$ each).
 CE helps agents achieve higher payoffs and fairness compared to both pure and mixed Nash equilibria by leveraging shared randomness or communication.

 To demonstrate how a signal affects the payoff structure, we add a new strategy *Follow Signal (FS)*, where players choose based on a fair coin flip (Heads = Ballet, Tails = Football).
-We can do this because CE is essentially a Nash equilibrium of an game augmented with an additional set of strategies [@gintis2009a; @gintis2009].
+We can do this because CE is essentially a Nash equilibrium of a game augmented with an additional set of strategies [@gintis2009a; @gintis2009].
 The payoffs here depend on actual coordination, not just expectations: we can calculate expected payoffs when one player uses $FS$ and the other does not.

 - **FS (H) vs Ballet (W)**:
     - Signal = Tails (50%): H chooses Football, W stays at Ballet → $(0, 0)$